-New Zealand’s craggy coastline and beautiful national parks are dotted with wildlife and beg to be explored.
+New Zealand’s craggy coastline and beautiful national parks beg to be explored.
 The scenery gets more spectacular around every corner, with beaches, vineyards, glaciers, snow-capped mountains, raging rivers and vast lakes all jostling for attention.

 Add to the mix some cool, laidback cities, a thriving Maori culture and generous, warm-hearted people and you have New Zealand (Aotearoa in Maori): a backpackers dream.
-If you’re backpacking New Zealand anytime soon, you’ll need to read these tips before you go:
+If you’re travelling through New Zealand anytime soon, you’ll need to read these tips before you go:

 1. Buy a car or van

 If you’re backpacking New Zealand for more than a couple of months, buying a vehicle often works out cheaper than renting as there’s high demand for budget cars and vans.

 2. Park up or pitch a tent